-Finally, in order to analyse the perception of the students on the LGBT young people in their school, they were asked to indicate how many persons in their school they think are lesbian, gay or bisexual, and how many are open about it.
+Finally, in order to analyse the perception of the students on the LGBT young people in their school, they were asked to indicate how many persons in their school they think are lesbian, gay or bisexual, and how many are open about it (Fout!
+Verwijzingsbron niet gevonden.).